ravvis/ravvis/src/components/bio/Bio.md

 I am always looking forward to trying new ideas and work on exciting projects.

 I also like to  wander different places, which might be a reason for me choosing IIIT Guwahati.
 I have travelled some places, including, north-east, pondicherry, chikmangloor, etc, and looking forward to cover more locations in the future.

+## Kuvera
+- Worked on developing various UI components for Kuvera's homepage redesign project
+- Explored vue-nativescript as a replacement for Kuvera's hybrid mobile application
+- Worked with the best people and collected a lot of learnings and memories :)

+## Stockarea
+- Was a part of Stockarea's core tech team.
+- Built a frontend architecture from scratch and an in-house UI system
+- Implemented CI/CD workflows using github and travis
+- Learnt how to handle chaos, deliver fast products and iterate :)

+## INDmoney
+- Building financial timeline products as a part of goals team.